ericscharff/oberon-compiler/examples/README.md

 extra features of the compiler.
 More examples (in the form of regression tests) can be found in the `tests` directory.

+## Test6502

+`Test6502.ob` runs a regression test suite to make sure that the CPU emulation is accurate.

 ## Apple1

 `Apple1.ob` uses the 6502 emulator core (forked from the copy in the `tests/`